Jefferson J. DeBlanc: Post-war career

+DeBlanc and his wife Louise had four sons and one daughter, and several grand and great-grandchildren.

-After returning to the U.S., DeBlanc continued his education – earning a B.S. degree in physics and math from Southwestern Louisiana Institute in 1947; an M.A.
+After returning to the U.S., DeBlanc continued his education—earning a B.S. degree in physics and math from Southwestern Louisiana Institute in 1947; an M.A.
 Education (physics) from Louisiana State University in 1951 and a second master's degree in Education (mathematics) in 1963; and earning a doctorate (Ed.D) in Education from McNeese State University in 1973.

 DeBlanc was discharged from active duty on December 31, 1945.
 He returned to his home in St. Martinville, Louisiana, and was assigned to the 8th Marine Corps Reserve District, later serving as commander of Marine Air Reserve Group 18.
 DeBlanc retired from the Marine Corps Reserve as a colonel on July 1, 1972.

 In the mid 1970s and 1980s, DeBlanc taught middle and high school Math and Physics at AFCENT International School (currently Allied Joint Force Command Brunssum), Brunssum, The Netherlands.

 In 2006, DeBlanc appeared on an episode of the History Channel series Dogfights.
 In the episode, titled 'Guadalcanal', DeBlanc's "ace in a day" action is depicted.
 The episode was the fourth episode of the first season of the series, which recreated historical air combat campaigns using modern computer graphics.
-Also in the episode, DeBlanc humorously declared that on the day he was rescued and traded back to the Navy by natives, he "knew exactly what I was worth that day – one bag of rice!"
+Also in the episode, DeBlanc humorously declared that on the day he was rescued and traded back to the Navy by natives, he "knew exactly what I was worth that day – one bag of rice!".

 On the morning of Thanksgiving Day, November 22, 2007, Jefferson DeBlanc died in Lafayette, Louisiana, age 86, from complications due to pneumonia.
 He was the last surviving World War II recipient of the Medal of Honor from Louisiana.
+He was predeceased by his wife Louise who died in 2005.

-He is buried in Saint Michael's Cemetery, Saint Martinville, St. Martin Parish, Louisiana.
+He is buried with full military honors at Saint Michael's Cemetery, Saint Martinville, St. Martin Parish, Louisiana.